 Some heroin users form a chronic relapsing disease that makes them seek heroin over everything else in life.
 They will seek a hit no matter what the consequences are.
 Aggressive treatment is the only way out for these users.
 Heroin addicts will need quite a bit of aftercare to help them avoid falling back into addiction.

 In order to successfully treat heroin addiction, users must undergo both medical and behavioral therapies.
 When a user first quits using heroin, they will experience severe withdrawal symptoms.
 If the user is not in a safe environment when these symptoms hit, they are at risk for physical harm and the risk of relapsing.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 When a heroin user is in detox, various medications will help them get through the withdrawal symptoms.
 While these medications do not cure the addiction itself, it helps the addict make it through the withdrawal period.
 These medications may include: